luccas-specht/dragons-challence/README.md

 ## Some observations about this app

-1 - There isn't functionality of Login/Register, the buttons and the forms in the Login Screen are only for UI matters.
+- There isn't functionality of Login/Register, the buttons and the forms in the Login Screen are only for UI matters.

+- If you try access a page that doesn't exists you'll be redirect to the page not found screen.

 ## Functionalities